 The importance of community

-One of the core aims of Quality Street was to strengthen the connection between George Mitchell Primary School and the wider community.
+One of the core aims of Quality Street (a two-year community project in Leyton) was to strengthen the connection between George Mitchell Primary School and the wider community.
 Quality Street provided an opportunity for the school to become an intergenerational hub linking with a number of organisations working with and/or housing older people.

 The greatest pleasure for me was to welcome local residents to work in our school on arts projects with our children, and for our children to visit local residents in their homes too.
 Some wonderful and special bonds have been made …Over the project, our wonderful school has been enriched further and an exciting place to be.